 Our department offers an M.S. in Engineering in Civil Engineering with:

-- B.S.E. in Civil Engineering
+- An emphasis in Environmental Engineering

 Our department offers:

-- M.S. in Environmental Science
+- An M.S. in Environmental Science

 Please check the Environmental Science Graduate Program page for details.

 Civil engineering is all about sustainably helping people and the natural world.
 Students may specialize in any of the subfields discussed below.
 It is the most diverse field of engineering: